-Principal payments will be made to the noteholders on each payment date, to the extent of available amounts as described under "Servicing Matters-Distributions," in an amount generally equal to the amount necessary to reduce the outstanding principal amount of the Class A Notes to an amount equal to the Pool Balance at the end of the prior Collection Period minus the Target Overcollateralization Amount.
-For this purpose, "Pool Balance" means, at any time, the sum of the aggregate Contract Values of the receivables at the beginning of a Collection Period (after giving effect to all payments received from obligors and any amounts to be remitted by the servicer, CNH Industrial Capital America LLC or us, as the case may be, with respect to the preceding Collection Period and all losses realized on receivables liquidated during that preceding Collection Period), less the aggregate Write Down Amount as of the last day of the preceding Collection Period.
-"Target Overcollateralization Amount" means 3.50% multiplied by the Pool Balance as of the cutoff date (or \$32,630,035.37 based on the Specified Discount Factor used in this prospectus).
+Principal payments will be made to the noteholders on each payment date, to the extent of available amounts as described under "Servicing Matters-Distributions," in an amount generally equal to the amount necessary to reduce the outstanding principal amount of the Class A Notes to an amount equal to the Pool Balance at the end of the related Collection Period minus 3.50% multiplied by the Pool Balance as of the cutoff date (the "Target Overcollateralization Amount").
+For this purpose, "Pool Balance" means, at any time, the sum of the aggregate Contract Values of the receivables at the beginning of a Collection Period (after giving effect to all payments received from obligors and any amounts to be remitted by the servicer, CNH Capital or us, as the case may be, with respect to the preceding Collection Period and all losses realized on receivables liquidated during that preceding Collection Period), less the aggregate Write Down Amount as of the last day of the preceding Collection Period.
 On each payment date, the application of funds pursuant to clauses (5) and (7) under "Servicing Matters-Distributions" is designed to achieve and maintain the level of overcollateralization as of any payment date at the Target Overcollateralization Amount.

 These principal payments will be made on a fully sequential basis, meaning that no principal payments will be made on any class of Class A Notes until each class of Class A Notes with a lower numerical designation has been paid in full.
 For purposes of principal payments, the A-2a Notes and the A-2b Notes will be treated as a single class.
-Specifically, principal payments will be made on the notes in the following order: A-1 Notes; A-2 Notes; A-3 Notes and A-4 Notes.
+Specifically, principal payments will be made on the notes in the following order: A-1 Notes; A-2a Notes and A-2b Notes, pro rata based on their respective outstanding principal balances; A-3 Notes and A-4 Notes.
+In addition, if any Class A-1 Notes remain outstanding after the July 15, 2026 payment date, then a special distribution of principal on those notes will also be made on August 14, 2026.

-However, after an event of default and acceleration of the notes, principal payments will be made in the following order of priority: first to the Class A-1 Noteholders until the outstanding principal amount of the Class A-1 Notes has been paid in full; and second to the holders of the Class A-2 Notes, the Class A-3 Notes and the Class A-4 Notes ratably according to the amounts due and payable on the Class A-2a Notes, the Class A-2b Notes, the Class A-3 Notes and the Class A-4 Notes for principal until paid in full.
+However, after an event of default and acceleration of the notes, principal payments will be made in the following order of priority: first to the holders of the Class A-1 Notes until the outstanding principal amount of the Class A-1 Notes has been paid in full; and second to the holders of the Class A-2a Notes, the Class A-2b Notes, the Class A-3 Notes and the Class A-4 Notes ratably according to the amounts due and payable on the Class A-2a Notes, the Class A-2b Notes, the Class A-3 Notes and the Class A-4 Notes for principal until paid in full.